AutoML-Agent: A Multi-Agent LLM Framework for Full-Pipeline AutoML: Additional Discussions

-\paragraph{Limitations and Future Work} Even though we offer a flexible module to accommodate various ML tasks and data modalities, the absence of a skeleton code for completely new tasks could increase the risk of code hallucination problems.
-Additionally, in the current version, there is still a gap in code generation quality when using different backbones, e.g., GPT-4 vs. GPT-3.5, which is not unique to our approach but a common challenge faced by existing LLM-based frameworks.
-Developing a more robust framework that can effectively provide reasonable solutions with less reliance on the LLM backbone is very promising future work.
+Even though we offer a flexible module capable of accommodating various machine learning tasks and data modalities, the absence of skeleton code for entirely new tasks may increase the risk of code hallucination.
+Moreover, in the current version, there remains a noticeable gap in code generation quality when using different backbone models, e.g., GPT-4 vs. GPT-3.5.
+This discrepancy is not unique to our approach but represents a broader challenge faced by existing LLM-based frameworks.
+Future work focused on developing a more robust framework that can generate reasonable solutions with reduced dependence on a specific LLM backbone is a promising direction.

+Additionally, to further improve the literature retrieval component during the planning process, future iterations could incorporate tools, such as PaperQA\,\citep{PaperQA_2023}.
+A PaperQA-style scientific querying system could enhance citation relevance and enable more context-aware prompt generation, ultimately leading to improved planning decisions.

-In addition, our work still faces code generation failures when applied to machine learning tasks that require significantly different development pipelines from those tested in our experiments, which focused on general supervised and unsupervised settings.
-Tasks such as reinforcement learning and recommendation systems pose particular challenges.
-Consequently, extending \algname{} to these tasks will require the development of additional agents to handle specific steps in the target pipeline, such as actor-environment interaction and reward modeling in reinforcement learning.
+Our work also encounters limitations in code generation when applied to machine learning tasks requiring significantly different development pipelines from those evaluated in our experiments, which primarily focused on general supervised and unsupervised settings.
+Tasks such as reinforcement learning and recommendation systems introduce particular challenges.
+Consequently, extending \algname{} to these domains will necessitate the development of additional agents to handle specialized steps in the target pipeline, such as actor-environment interaction and reward modeling in the case of reinforcement learning.